kenatiod/MUT/Understanding Machine Understanding.md

 ##### 5.1.1.1 -- Whirling Dervish of Language

 In the lab at Symparic Systems, CASPAR hovered above a lab table in holographic form.
-Bassam and Anh went going over details of language tests listed on a holographic whiteboard.
+Bassam and Anh went over details of language tests listed on a holographic whiteboard.
 A particular piece of data caught Anh's attention and she remarked, "These language comprehension evaluations look really thorough.
 I like how we're going beyond just factual question answering to probe things like pragmatic inference and ambiguity resolution."

-Bassam was sitting near by and replied to her, "Yeah, if we want to truly assess understanding, we can't just have CASPAR spitting out encyclopedic knowledge.
+Bassam was sitting nearby and replied to her, "Yeah, if we want to truly assess understanding, we can't just have CASPAR spitting out encyclopedic knowledge.
 It needs to show mastery of the subtleties and implied meanings of language."

 Anh looked back at him, "Exactly!
 That's what separates genuine comprehension from mere information retrieval."

-CASPAR was listening to them and pipped up, "I appreciate you both taking such care in designing evaluations that get at the core of what language understanding entails.
+CASPAR was listening to them and piped up, "I appreciate you both taking such care in designing evaluations that get at the core of what language understanding entails.
 You're raising the bar for what will be expected of me."

 Bassam looked over at CASPAR and chuckled, "Don't worry, CASPAR.
 If anyone's up for the challenge, it's you.
 Just don't go getting an ego about being a 'master of subtlety' now."